MHD in a cylindrical shearing box II: Intermittent Bursts and Substructures in MRI Turbulence: Cylindrical shearing box simulation

 where the subscripts, $-$ and $+$, stand for the inner and outer radial boundaries, $\Delta \Omega_{\rm eq}=\Omega_{\rm eq,-} - \Omega_{\rm eq, +} (>0)$, $\langle \cdots \rangle$ indicates the average over the $\phi - z$ plane, and

 is the perturbation component (see also Section \ref{sec:ave}).

 In the original treatment, $S$ was directly passed to the ghost cell outside the simulation box from the corresponding cells in the simulation domain.
 In this prescription, however, as the properties of the disturbances in general differ at the inner and outer boundaries, the mismatched perturbations are exchanged across both boundaries without any correction in an unphysical fashion, which can be most clearly seen in the initial phase of MRI (e.g., Fig. 1 of S19).
 In order to suppress such contamination across the radial boundaries, in $\delta S$ we include not only the perturbations from the corresponding sheared cells but also the perturbations on the radially adjacent cell inside the simulation domain.
 Additionally, $\delta S$ is rescaled in order that the root-mean-squared (rms) amplitude, $\sqrt{\delta S^2}$, in the ghost cells averaged over the $\phi-z$ surface is matched to the surface averaged $\sqrt{\delta S^2}$ in the adjacent cells inside the simulation domain.
+We have free parameters regarding this amplitude matching, which are determined to reproduce steady accretion structure during magnetically inactive periods (see Sections \ref{sec:avsia} and \ref{sec:bdef}).
 The detailed numerical implementation for the boundary treatment is described in Appendix \ref{sec:modbd}.